 Most perceived occasions of niceness or sympathy are rooted in a game strategy by which the participant is aiming to protect, preserve, or advance his proprietary holdings, social reputation or conscience, or his status in law, while observers only recognize the outcomes of his mental calculus without any insight into the underlying mechanical intentions.

 Why Do We Care What People Think?

-Why is it that persons are so conditioned to seek approval, agreement, and any other offshoot of social acclaim?
-This predisposes calculated individuals to calculus-altering values whose unit-based relevance is surely more precisely classified upon a scale of merit, but which mystically renders itself valuable solely because the recognized source casually possesses superficial and apparent characteristics which are common to those who claim far greater and more intimate detail in their subject matter expertise.
+Why is it that individuals are so conditioned to seek approval, agreement, and any other offshoot of social acclaim?
+This predisposes calculated individuals to calculus-altering values whose unit-based relevance is surely more precisely classified upon a scale of merit, but which mystically renders itself valuable merely because the recognized source casually shares visible countenances and characteristics with counterparts who claim far greater wisdom and possess far more intimate detail in their subject matter expertise.

 The Fallacy of Choice

-It may be, after all, that all of human behavior is the mere semblance, amidst third-party-identified alternatives, of choice whereby the chief compulsory force exists through comparative advantage.
+It may be, after all, that all of human behavior is the mere semblance of choice, amidst a sea of possible alternatives known to any third party, whereby choice is truly the manifest expression of instinct or comparative advantage.
 Consider even the fallacy of exhaustive hypotheses, otherwise known as a false dilemma, whereby a situation precludes the consideration of at least one additional option.
 These dilemmas can take myriad forms, including the following:

 "You either support the war in the Middle East or you are anti-American."

 "You can have either small government with fewer handouts or a low minimum wage, but you can't have both."